-I have been actively volunteering with Diabetes Ireland on this issue and believe that the Freestyle Libre glucose monitor should be available, without age restriction, to people with diabetes in Ireland and here is some information on how the Libre4All campaign is progressing.
+I have been actively volunteering with Diabetes Ireland on this issue, as others have, in particular Liz Murphy from Waterford and Davina Lyon, Offaly, and believe that the Freestyle Libre glucose monitor should be available, without age restriction, to people with diabetes in Ireland and here is some information on how the Libre4All campaign is progressing.

 The Latest Information